epfl-ada/ada-2021-project-k-dim/Readme.md

 What a nice model we got !
 We got it because we chosen Qid with sole profession, remember ?
 At this stage we could see if our model works, or not.
 But let's assume it works.
 * Let's consider now Qid with multiple profession, we won't dive into a multiclass neural network but, by looking a the quotes of the person per year or month (depending on available data), is it possible to predict what profession the person was excercing _by this time_?
 * Can we use our model to assign a word, or collection of words to a class ?
-* Can we predict another target of a speaker: other columns in the files in the provided folder "speaker_attributes.parquet" (for example, “nationality”, “gender”, “ethnic_group” and so on);
+* Can we predict another target of a speaker: other columns in the files in the provided folder "speaker_attributes.parquet" (for example, “nationality”, “gender”, “ethnic_group” and so on) ?

 ### Planning
 #### During Milestone 2
-* Ivan: handle data in its size
+* Ivan: handle data in its size.
-* Konstantin: explore additional dataset and looks for NLP methods: word emmbedings
+* Konstantin: explore additional dataset and looks for NLP methods: word emmbedings.
-* Mohamed: explore feasability of alternative ideas that we finally dropped (Social quotes, graph implementation)
+* Mohamed: explore feasability of alternative ideas that we finally dropped (Social quotes, graph implementation).
 * David: explore NLP methods: stemming and lemmatization, redaction of Readme.md.

 #### Up until Milestone 3